lorenzo-bonetti/TablutAI/README.md

 # TablutCompetition
-Pickle Ricks (Giulio Fortini, Lorenzo Bonetti) Software for the Tablut Students Competition
+Pickle Ricks (Giulio Fortini, Lorenzo Bonetti) - Winner Team of the 2019/2020 Tablut Students AI Competition @unibo.

 ## Strategy
-A MiniMax Strategy with Alpha-Beta pruning has been implemented for searching the state space of the game.
+A MiniMax Strategy with Alpha-Beta pruning to explore the state space of the game.

 The following classes have been implmented: